-In addition to a powerful planning board for managing user stories, epics and backlog items, SpiraTeam includes an easy to use set of boards for managing tasks within the Sprint.
+In addition to a powerful planning board for managing user stories, epics, and backlog items, SpiraTeam includes an easy-to-use set of boards for managing tasks within each sprint.

-SpiraTeam lets you view the tasks associated with each of the user stories within the Sprint and see the completion status at a glance.
+SpiraTeam lets you view the tasks associated with each of the user stories within the sprint and quickly see the completion status at a glance.

-SpiraTeam provides reporting dashboards of key project quality and progress indicators —requirements test coverage, task progress, project velocity, as well as top risk and issues – in one consolidated view that is tailor-made for Scrum and Extreme Programming projects as well as supporting any legacy/hybrid waterfall projects.
+SpiraTeam also provides reporting dashboards of key project quality and progress indicators —requirements test coverage, task progress, project velocity, as well as top risk and issues.
+This is all kept in one consolidated view that is tailor-made for Scrum and Extreme Programming projects, as well as supporting any legacy/hybrid waterfall projects.

-In addition, we provide superb technical support that ensures that enquiries and questions are dealt with in a timely and professional manner.
+In addition, we provide superb technical support that ensures that any questions or concerns are dealt with in a timely and professional manner.

 To learn more about SpiraTeam and how it can improve your Scrum project management methodology, please:

-One of the key tenets of Scrum and XP is that fully integrated, tested and releasable code is available at all times.
-When you couple this requirement with the accelerated timeframes possible with Scrum, clearly manual testing is not going to cut it.
-You need a test automation solution that can be integrated fully into your development process and that be adapted to your changing needs:
+One of the key tenets of Scrum is that fully integrated, tested, and releasable code is available at all times.
+When you couple this requirement with the accelerated timeframes possible with Scrum, manual testing is not going to cut it.
+You need a test automation solution that can be integrated fully into your development process and can be adapted to your changing needs:

 One of the obstacles to implementing test automation on an agile Scrum or XP project is that the application’s user interface may be changing frequently, with new pushes to production daily.
 Therefore, it is critical that tests created one day, continue to work seamlessly the next.

-Rapise comes with a built-in machine learning engine that records multiple different ways to locate each UI object and measures that against user feedback to determine the probabilistic likelihood of a match.
-This means that even when you change the UI, Rapise can still execute the test and determine if there is a failure or not.
+Rapise comes with a built-in machine learning engine that records multiple different ways to locate each UI object, and measures that against user feedback to determine the probabilistic likelihood of a match.
+Put simply, this means that even when you change the UI, Rapise can still execute the test and determine if there is a failure or not.